Revenge season 3

 The third season of the ABC American television drama series Revenge premiered on September 29, 2013.
-The show aired on Sundays 9:00 pm Eastern/8:00 pm Central for the first thirteen episodes before moving to the new time of 10:00 pm Eastern/9:00 pm Central from episode 14.
 Ashley Madekwe and Connor Paolo did not return as Ashley Davenport and Declan Porter, respectively, although Madekwe guest starred in the premiere to conclude her story.
-On July 12, 2013 it was confirmed that Justin Hartley would join the cast as Patrick Osbourne, Victoria Grayson's long lost son.
+On July 12, 2013, it was confirmed that Justin Hartley would join the cast as Patrick Osbourne, Victoria Grayson's long lost son.
 This is also the first season not to have creator Mike Kelley as executive producer and showrunner.
 On May 3, 2013, Sunil Nayar was confirmed as Kelley's replacement.
 The premiere features a flashforward where Emily is shot and the first half of the season leads up to the shooting.

 The season premiere was watched by 8.11 million viewers, achieving an adult 18–49 rating/share of 2.3/6.

 Plot

 Six months after the end of the second season, Emily pursues a new strategy after revealing to Jack her true identity she is Amanda Clarke and to take down the Graysons once and for all – on her and Daniel's wedding day – as turned allies, new enemies, and ghosts from the past threaten to expose her.
 With an ultimatum from Jack and her complicated history with Aiden resurfacing, Emily must take extreme measures to ensure her plan goes off without a hitch.
 But Victoria has new reasons to destroy the girl next door, and with her long-lost son by her side, everyone – including Nolan – may become collateral damage in Emily and Victoria's vicious war.